mzman88/bamoe91-enablement-lab/README.md

 - Kogito example service (port 8080)
 - Management Console (port 8280) - UI to manage the process instances
 - Task Console (port: 8380) - UI to manage the task inbox

+All these services are started as containers and deployed onto Podman.

 Please note that the *docker-compose* is useful for testing purposes but in Production clients would most likely not use this way to deploy.
 The projects containing the business logic (i.e. business processes and business rules) are to be built and deployed on Quarkus, which is actually done for you using the *docker-compose* file.